France and weapons of mass destruction: Pacific experiments centre (1966–1996)

 Despite its initial choice of Algeria for nuclear tests, the French government decided to build Faa'a International Airport in Tahiti, spending much more money and resources than would be justified by the official explanation of tourism.
 By 1958, two years before the first Sahara test, France began again its search for new testing sites due to potential political problems with Algeria and the possibility of a ban on above-ground tests.
 Many French overseas islands were studied, as well as performing underground tests in the Alps, Pyrenees, or Corsica; however, engineers found problems with most of the possible sites in metropolitan France.

 By 1962 France hoped in its negotiations with the Algerian independence movement to retain the Sahara as a test site until 1968, but decided that it needed to be able to also perform above-ground tests of hydrogen bombs, which could not be done in Algeria.
 Mururoa and Fangataufa in French Polynesia were chosen that year.
 President Charles de Gaulle announced the choice on 3 January 1963, describing it as a benefit to Polynesia's weak economy.
 The Polynesian people and leaders broadly supported the choice, although the tests became controversial after they began, especially among Polynesian separatists.

 A total of 193 nuclear tests were carried out in Polynesia from 1966 to 1996.
 On 24 August 1968 France detonated its first thermonuclear weapon—codenamed Canopus—over Fangataufa.
 A fission device ignited a lithium-6 deuteride secondary inside a jacket of highly enriched uranium to create a 2.6 megaton blast.

-Simulation programme (1996–2012)
+Simulation programme (1996–2025)

-More recently, France has used supercomputers to simulate and study nuclear explosions.
+In April 1996, France decided to launch the Simulation Programme to maintain credibility without having to resort to testing nuclear weapons, in line with France's commitments as a signatory to the Comprehensive Nuclear-Test-Ban Treaty.
+The programme was born out of the technical reality that France's existing nuclear weapons were aging and would need to be replaced, but manufacturing processes had changed.
+The replacement was also an opportunity to enhance their performance and maintain their effectiveness.
+The Director of the Simulation Programme, Denis Vacek, explained that warhead designs were being adapted in response to evolving increasingly sophisticated defenses.